Grant Submissions, Stewardship & Reviews

-In addition to research, writing and publishing, Laura works on strategic planning and fundraising for history, art, and park organizations, with an emphasis on foundation and grant support.
-Part of her consultant work is to identify new and/or appropriate resources, conceptualize and submit projects, working alongside internal staff and board members.
+In addition to research, writing and publishing, Laura works on planning and fundraising for history, art, and park organizations, with an emphasis on local, state, and national funders.
+Part of this work is to identify new and/or appropriate resources and conceptualize and submit proposals, working alongside internal staff and board members.
 Stewardship of funders and awards is part of this work.

-As a Fulbright Scholar (2008–2010), she wrote successful proposals for the Swaziland National Museum in southern Africa, including an award from the Ambassador’s Fund for Cultural Preservation, U.S. State Department.
+As a Fulbright Scholar (2008–2010), Laura wrote successful proposals for the Swaziland National Museum in southern Africa (today, Eswatini), including an award from the Ambassador’s Fund for Cultural Preservation, U.S. State Department.